KennethSee/HarvardX-CS50/README.md

 ### 11. Bleep
 Program takes in dictionary words from text file specified in command-line argument.
 It then prompts user for a message.
 Message will be printed, but any words contained the dictionary will be replaced by asterisks corresponding to the length of word.

+### 12. Similarities
+A web application built on HTML5, CSS, Python and Flask, that allows the user to upload two files and compare similarities by line, sentence, or substring.
+Similarities are highlighted in yellow.